ArenKDesai/Aren-s-Notes/graphics lec.md

 where $\hat{n}$ and $\hat{h}$ are the normal vector and half-way vector (between $\hat{l}$ and $\hat{e}$.
 This helps approximate the normal without actually having it.

 ### Shadow Mapping
-How do we compute where to place shado
+How do we compute where to place shadows?
+We take a picture from the light source's POV

 ## Textures
 Here's how you use textures in Three.js: